viettran0130/SuperCar-EE590/README.md

 # Test Case
 * Verify Finite State Machine applied on Engine
-      *  Radom function will define if engine is on/off
+   * random function will define if engine is on/off
 * Verify Gear function
+   *

 ```c++
 void update() {